 W. H. Allen would go on to publish another ten Hugh Lamb anthologies through the seventies, as well as two for the publisher’s Star paperback imprint.
 Hugh introduced new stories into the mix, including some from Ramsey Campbell, John Blackburn, L. T. C. Rolt, and Peter Haining’s brother, Robert.

 Tales from a Gas-Lit Graveyard (1979) was the final anthology from W. H. Allen.
 The eighties represented a drier spell, as Hugh tried to find another publisher.
 He produced several anthologies with publishers such as Futura and Equation.
 The Best Tales of Terror of Erckmann-Chatrian was notable for its limited life after the publisher, Millington, went through a financial crisis and out of business just after the book’s release.

 The Futura publications, Gaslit Nightmares and the subsequent Gaslit Nightmares 2, were the last of Hugh’s new anthologies.
 Ash-Tree Press published a series of six hardcover collections, reprinted from previous anthologies, between 1996 and 2002, and the 2000’s also saw a few American reprints from Dover in New York.

-HarperCollins is publishing three revised anthologies from Hugh Lamb in 2017.
+HarperCollins published three revised anthologies from Hugh Lamb in 2017 and will be publishing three more in late 2018.
 See the bibliography for details.